DendrouLab/panpipes/docs/workflows/deconvolute_spatial.md

 For the reference and each spatial slide the following steps are run. **Note, that the same parameter setting is used for each slide.**

 - Gene selection.
 There are two possibilities for the gene selection:
-    - Genes of a user-provided feature set (csv-file) are used for deconvolution
+    - Genes of a user-provided feature set (csv-file) are used for deconvolution.
+All genes of that gene list need to be present in both, spatial slides and scRNA-Seq reference.
     - Feature selection performed according to Cell2Location, i.e. via the function: `cell2location.utils.filtering.filter_genes`
     - **Note**: if no csv-file is provided by the user, the workflow will run the feature selection via the function: `cell2location.utils.filtering.filter_genes`.
 Thus, gene selection is **not optional**.
 - Regression/reference model is fitted and a plot of the training history as well as QC plots are saved in the `./figures/Cell2Location` directory.
 Additionally, a csv-file `Cell2Loc_inf_anver.csv` with the estimated expression of every gene in every cell type is saved in `./cell2location.output`.